 Our top tips and tricks to a healthy mind

 So, you’ve heard from the expert and you’ve heard from the public, now it’s our turn!
-We’ve put our heads together and come up with some of our own helpful little nuggets of information to ensure 2019 is your best year yet!
+We’ve put our heads together and come up with some of our own helpful little nuggets of information to ensure that next year is your best year yet!
 From bite-size daily dollops of happy to tips and tricks to keep you smiling all year round, we’ve put together our top 10 handy hints to cheer you up this Blue Monday and beyond.
-How to feel good about yourself in 2019 is our guide to skipping the New Year, new me guilt and New Year’s resolutions to keep you smiling focuses on doing the things that keep you happy all year-round.
+How to feel good about yourself in the new year is our guide to skipping the New Year, new me guilt and New Year’s resolutions to keep you smiling focuses on doing the things that keep you happy all year-round.